GregoryBWilson/PyBer_Analysis/README.md

 In figure 4 below I show two ways that the average fare was calculated.
-The first that actual goes through all the transactions and calculates the mean and then the second (superior) method that simply divides two columns that had already been calculated.
+The first, actually goes through all the transactions and calculates the mean and then the second (superior) method, simply divides two columns that had already been calculated.
 Both methods, as expected, provide the same results.

 ![This is a VS screenshot of the PyBer_Challenge.py code](analysis/Figure_4_Working_with_Columns.png "Figure 4 - Working with Columns")